cs0320-s24/server-cyu83-iashapir/README.md

 - We use our CensusDataSource and very few calls to the real census API to ensure that our error handling is working properly
   - We expect error responses when inputting invalid states and counties
+- We use our CachingCensusDataSource to test that integration with that handler works properly as well.

+    Caching Unit Tests:

-- We use our CachingCensusDataSource wrapped around our MockCensusDataSource test that our cache works properly by tracking hits and misses in the cache and ensuring success for all valid queries
+- We use our CachingCensusDataSource wrapped around our MockCensusDataSource test that our cache works properly by tracking hits and misses in the cache and ensuring that our cache performs properly when we reach the entry limit (kicks out oldest entry)

 # Errors/Bugs